Child Sex Abuse Prevention & Protection Center (Stop It Now!)

 In addition to these costs of sexual abuse, the financial costs impact all of society - the average lifetime cost for victims is close to $300,000.

-The Child Sex Abuse Prevention and Protection Center (also known as Stop It Now!) was founded nearly 30 years ago to prevent the sexual abuse of children by mobilizing adults, families and communities to take actions that protect children before they are harmed.
+The Child Sex Abuse Prevention and Protection Center (also known as Stop It Now!) celebrates its 30th Anniversary this year- that's 30 years of spearheading the prevention movement by mobilizing adults, families and communities to take actions that protect children before they are harmed.